mvolkmann/blog/src/lua.md

 end
 ```

-The following code demonstates using the `class` method defined above.
+The following code demonstrates using the `class` function defined above.

 ```lua
 require "oop"